My friend phoned me last week saying she had more elderflowers she could possibly cope with, so she could share some with me if I wanted. I did.

-I knew instantly I was going to have another go at elderflower cordial, so I searched through a few English and Slovak websites before picking a recipe that looked just right to me.
-The end result was more than satisfying – I loved the shiny, golden hue of the cordial and its tangy-sweet flavour, which gave such a pleasingly refreshing drink when mixed with cold water.
+I searched through a few English and Slovak websites before picking a recipe that looked just right to me.
+The end result was more than satisfying : a golden nectar with a tangy-sweet flavour that provided a refreshing summer drink when mixed with cold water.

 - 2 l water